 In 1908, when the frontier post of Fort Yates, N.D., was abandoned, the remains buried at this post cemetery were reinterred at Keokuk.
 Similarly, in 1948, 156 bodies removed from the post cemetery at Des Moines, Iowa, were reinterred here.

 Keokuk National Cemetery was placed on the National Register of Historic Places in 1997.

 Monuments and Memorials

 The Unknown Soldiers monument was erected in 1912 by the Women’s Corps of Keokuk in honor of 48 unknown soldiers buried at the cemetery.
-The monument is a large granite obelisk topped with the figure of a Confederate soldier standing at parade rest.
+The monument is a large granite obelisk topped with the figure of a Union soldier standing at parade rest.

 The American War Dads and Auxiliaries of Iowa erected a bronze wreath dedicated to Unknown Soldiers.
 Date of dedication is unknown.

 Private First Class John F. Thorson (World War II) U.S. Army, Company G, 17th Infantry, 7th Infantry Division.
 Dagami, Leyte, Philippine Islands, Oct.
 28, 1944 (Section D, Grave 71).

 First Sergeant Columbus H. McCaa, Troop G, 1st U.S. Volunteer Cavalry -- Date of Death July 6, 1946, (Section H, Grave 1151).
 First Sergeant McCaa, a member of Teddy Roosevelt's Rough Riders, participated in the San Juan Hill Campaign.